 I had the picture in my head of a government system, but now that he's saying that it's just something as meaningless as MVP voting, I'm really lost.

-Also, I can make a very strong argument that even if Rodgers is the best football player in the season, him being an open anti-vex weirdo in the middle of a pandemic kind of reduces his value as a player.
+Also, I could make a very strong argument that even if Rodgers is the best football player in the season, him being an open anti-vex weirdo in the middle of a pandemic kind of reduces his value as a player and may take him out of the running for most valuable player in my mind.

-I would rather have a quarterback who's just slightly less good at football than him, but also isn't a total asshole who's probably going to get a bunch of my team's fans killed.
+I would rather have a quarterback who's just slightly less good at football than him, but who also isn't a total asshole who's probably going to get a bunch of my team's fans killed.

 I think I would have more value in having someone like that on my team than Aaron Rodgers.